 Several studies have been done over the years to affirm this claim, including a study published in the journal Pain in December of 2017, looking to analyze whether CBD could prevent osteoarthritis pain and joint neuropathy.
 Their findings concluded that it in fact did both, because it decreased joint inflammation and served as a protectant to the nerves, preventing further damage.

 In addition to exploring how CBD impacts arthritis and joint pain, researchers have spent a considerable amount of time determining how THC impacts the same ailments.
+Products like THC tinctures are very popular when it comes to trying to cope with joint pain, so there has been a lot of research into why this is the case.
 In addition to targeting inflammation that causes joint pain, according to a 2015 review in The National Center for Biotechnology Information, “the use of marijuana and cannabinoids for various chronic pain conditions reports that several trials had positive results.”